zkyseu/O2SFormer/README.md

 <details>
   <summary>1.
 CULane</summary>

- In our paper, we use three popular datasets: CULane, Tusimple and LLAMAS
+ In our paper, we use CULane to evaluate the O2SFormer

 Please download [CULane](https://xingangpan.github.io/projects/CULane.html) dataset.
 Unzip data to `$CULANEROOT` and then create `$data` directory